tetradice/hyperapp-chain/README.md

 It is composed a hyperapp middleware and a function for chaining actions.

 You can try it [online demo](https://codesandbox.io/s/hyperapp-v2-chain-demo-knqqz?fontsize=14&module=%2Findex.jsx).
-(Please open browser console window)

 ## Install